soundcloud/lhm/README.md

 Lhm also works with dm-master-slave-adapter, it'll bind to the master before running the migrations.

+The test suite is also run against MRI 2.0.0 in Continuous Integration, but there are a few bugs left to fix.

 ## Limitations

 Lhm requires a monotonically increasing numeric Primary Key on the table, due to how